cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 ## Building an authorizer

 Before implementing an authorizer in your application, which will verify that a user is logged in, it is useful to understand how Auth0’s login flow works.
-The condensed version of this flow is below (you can also [review a longer writeup in Auth0’s documentation](https://auth0.com/docs/flows/concepts/auth-code)):
+The condensed version of this flow is below (review a [longer writeup in Auth0’s documentation](https://auth0.com/docs/flows/concepts/auth-code)):

 1. A user makes a request to the Workers application.
 2. If the user is not logged in, they are redirected to the login page.